sturob/tmux-backspin/README.md

 # tmux-backspin

-A back button and logger of window location history
+A back button and logger of window navigation history

 ## Why is this necessary?